 Top Datasets |View All Datasets

-The DepMap Public 18Q4 release includes CRISPR screen and omics datasets expanded to include new cell lines.
-The Avana CRISPR screen dataset is expanded to include 517 cell lines.
-Mutation, indel, copy number and gene expression data are also expanded to include new lines in Avana dataset.
+The DepMap Public 19Q1 release includes CRISPR screen and omics datasets expanded to include new cell lines.
+The Avana CRISPR screen dataset is expanded to include 558 cell lines.
+Mutation, copy number and gene expression data are also expanded to include new lines in Avana dataset.
 As our screening efforts continue, we will be releasing additional cancer dependency data on a quarterly basis.

 The CRISPR screen uses the Avana CRISPR-Cas9 genome-scale knockout library, and descriptions of the experimental methods and the CERES algorithm are published in here.
-The previously published line ACH-000005 has been dropped for slipping over the edge of QC failure.
+This dataset also includes batch-corrected versions of gene_effect, gene_dependency, and pan_dependent_genes, and the portal shows this batch corrected version of gene_effect.
+See the README file for more detail.

-Copy number and mutation data for some cell lines were based on Sanger Institute whole exome sequencing data (COSMIC: http://cancer.sanger.ac.uk/cell_lines, EGA accession number: EGAD00001001039) reprocessed using CCLE pipelines.
+Copy number and mutation data for some cell lines were based on Sanger Institute whole exome sequencing data (COSMIC: http://cancer.sanger.ac.uk/cell_lines, EGA accession number: EGAD00001001039), then reprocessed.
+Omics processing for 19Q1 has changed as follows.

 Cell Line Metadata